LifelesSadboi/MayonTale/README.md

 # MayonTale
-Game Development Thesis Project
+Game Development Capstone Project

-This is a 2D Role-playing game that we made for a Thesis project
+A 2D Role-playing game that I made for a Capstone project This is my gamedev project that I made